erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 The admin.pem downloaded when creating a key pair isn't immediately usable in this chromebook setup.
 We need a key pair and the private key needs to be readable.

 So, launch a Cloud9 session, create a file called "admin", copy/paste the pem file contents in it, and grant read permissions, eg `chmod 400 admin`.

 Create a public key from the private key: `ssh-keygen -y -f admin > admin.pub`.

 Download "admin" and "admin.pub" to the chromebook and use it with the Secure Shell, as described above.

-Note: we could reuse this same approach for SSH access to the Cloud9 instance, ie instead of creating the id_rsa pair described above.

 ## Remote desktop